Tools in development leverage data for decision-making

 Grazing land management has always and will continue to be an art on some level.
 The most effective grazing land managers are in tune with the plant communities, weather and climate, as well as what this means for management solutions.
 This information is usually acquired over time with experience, but what about the new producers with little experience in an area or producers in new areas?
 What about the producer who is searching for a way to compile data quickly and efficiently?
 These producers are at odds with success unless they can rapidly assess and act effectively.

-Right now, the Noble Foundation is working to develop and incorporate new data-rich tools to help determine stocking rates and carrying capacities, and to support the development of grazing programs for producers in our consultation program.
+Right now, the Noble Research Institute is working to develop and incorporate new data-rich tools to help determine stocking rates and carrying capacities, and to support the development of grazing programs for producers in our consultation program.
 These tools will not take decision-making out of producers' hands; rather, it will provide them with consistent data and information to make effective decisions quicker.
 Timely decision-making is a trait of the most successful producers.
 We should look to embrace technologies that encourage this.

 These tools leverage large databases focused on soils, ecological sites and climate to provide baselines for understanding the production potential of a property or pasture.
 The soil and ecological data was developed for use on a landscape view.
 However, the information acquired from these databases is extremely important to give producers and consultants a frame of reference for the production potentials and ecological processes that are at play on the producer's property.